The Extended Family

 “Hi.
 Marilyn here,” a cheery voice answered my call.

 “Marilyn, my name is Jim Rice.
 My friend Martin Williams just gave me your name and number based on a call from his daughter Claire, and asked if I’d play host to your arrival and job search around Sarasota, help you find a place to live and so forth.
 I just wanted to introduce myself and tell you how glad I would be to help you in any way that I can.
-I’m at loose ends, and this will give me a way to payback the universe for all the blessings that I’ve received over the years.”
+I’m at loose ends, and this will give me another way to payback the universe for some of the blessings that I’ve received.”
 I put extra energy into sounding upbeat.
 Compared to how I’d been for months, this was a major improvement.

 Her perky voice responded, “Well, I’m certainly impressed by how fast THAT circle closed.
 I talked to Clare, Martin’s daughter, about an hour ago and told her what I needed, what I’m actually desperate for.
 Your call is an answer to my plea – my prayer.”